Do you simultaneously feel like you’re TOO MUCH and somehow also NOT ENOUGH?

 It is a response to the phrase “I need to set boundaries!”
 Rather than being prescriptive (ie, an expert knows a “good” or “healthy” boundary) it opens the floor for boundaries to be as unique as the individuals enacting them.
 The tool emphasizes that all individuals are part of intersecting groups, communities and institutions.

-This mega venn diagram is particularly helpful for neurospicy and visual folks to help clarify not only their own needs, but also to understand what others are communicating.
-It helps you and those with whom you are practicing boundaries get specific in your asks to one another.
+This mega venn diagram is particularly helpful for neurodiverse and visual folks to help clarify their own needs and receive others’ communication.
 It offers a strategy not only for speaking, but also for listening.

 I have presented the boundaries framework at: